Lottery Curse Victims: 7 People Who Won Big & Lost Everything

 You Don't Have to Be a Lottery Curse Victim!

 Although these lottery curse stories make it seem like winning money is the worst thing that could happen to you, remember that the media loves a riches-to-rags story.
-These stories are often blown out of proportion.
+Lottery curse stories are often blown out of proportion.

-There are many more big lottery winners who treat their money responsibly and have a wonderful experience after winning.
-For some examples, see my interviews with PCH Winner Natalie Bostelman and HGTV Dream Home Winner Don Cruz.
+There are many more big winners who treat their money responsibly and have a wonderful experience after winning.
+For some examples, see these interviews with PCH Winner Natalie Bostelman and HGTV Dream Home Winner Don Cruz.

 Don Cruz is sometimes cited in news articles as a big winner who lost it all, but he had a great time with his huge prize and cherishes the memories that he has.